isc-projects/kea/doc/sphinx/arm/stork.rst

    (CB).
 Stork does not currently implement support for the :ischooklib:`libdhcp_cb_cmds.so` needed to make changes to CB configuration.
 If using the Kea CB, Stork can only be safely used in a "read-only" fashion.
-Future versions of Stork will add CB support.
+Support for the CB is planned for a future release of Stork.

 .. _grafana:
 .. _prometheus: